Unexpected Routing Changes of My Cargo: What Do I Do Now?

 In February 2020, the Port of Rotterdam in the Netherlands simply suspended all shipping operations because of poor weather.
 Suppliers were quoted as saying that simply no ships were to enter the port and that all terminals were closed.

 Instances like these may cause unexpected routing changes to a ship, so it’s important to take them into account when planning your shipping timeline.

 Sometimes, vessel operators will make the decision to omit ports from their schedule for operational purposes.
 On these occasions, goods will likely be offloaded at another port.

-A recent example occurred in December 2019, when nearly 800,000 people went on strike in France.
+This occurred in December 2019, when nearly 800,000 people went on strike in France.
 Marseille, Le Havre and La Rochelle ports were completely blocked, leading global shipping company Hapag-Lloyd to omit the port of Le Havre from their schedule.
 The reasons they cited for this decision included avoiding port stoppages, tug strikes as well as congestion at port terminals.

 Cargo containers that were already at the port of Le Havre were transferred to the first vessel available, and the company announced that they were continuously searching for other ways to evacuate their containers in the quickest way they could.

 Subsequent berth congestion